Posts

 Grilled & Glazed Carrots were part of this last weekend grilling kabobs and vegetables.
 My husband is a big fan of Carrots, so I try to cook them as often as I can.
 Here is a wonderful recipe for Grilled & Glazed Carrots that is easy and quick.
 You pre-cook them in the microwave for a couple of minutes and then cook them on the grill for another six or seven minutes, and then take them off and glaze them with a balsamic and honey glaze.
 See what I am talking about --easy and quick!

-Broccoli Cheese Rice Casserole {Granny's Recipe}
+Broccoli Rice Cheese Casserole

 Napa Cabbage and Leeks